 When you study the MA Law with us you will:

-There are seven key areas that you’ll study over the course:
+The key areas that you’ll study over the course are:

 With so many options for studying this course, you can be sure to find a start date and study option to suit your needs.

-Each of our MA Law study options has its own structure, with different assessments to suit.
+Each of our MA Law (Conversion) study options has its own structure, with different assessments to suit.

 We care about your career, which is why we offer support with job applications and other work experience opportunities as soon as you accept your place.Discover more

-If you’d like to study full-time you can apply through CAB.
+If you’d like to study full-time you can apply through the Central Applications Board (CAB).
 For part-time study you can apply directly with us.

 We have students from over 120 different countries throughout our campuses, with a dedicated team to help international students.